f-droid/fdroid-website/_docs/Reproducible_Builds.md

 source and nothing has been inserted in.
 In that case, the resulting APKs are not published for installation.
 The [Verification Server](../Verification_Server) automates this process.

+### Reproducible Builds

+An awful lot of builds already verify with no extra effort since Java code is often compiled into the same bytecode by a wide range of Java versions.
+The Android SDK's _build-tools_ will create differences in the resulting XML, PNG, etc. files, but this is usually not a problem since the _build.gradle_ includes the exact version of _build-tools_ to use.

+Anything built with the NDK will be much more sensitive.
+For example, even for builds that use the exact same version of the NDK (e.g. _r13b) but on different platforms (.e.g OSX version Ubuntu), the resulting binaries will have differences.

+Additionally, we'll have to look out for anything that includes timestamping information, is sensitive to sort order, etc.

+### Build Server IDs

+To describe the build environment used by F-Droid builds, APKs have two files inserted into them:

+* _META-INF/fdroidserverid_ - git commit hash of [_fdroidserver_](https://gitlab.com/fdroid/fdroidserver) used for the build
+* _META-INF/buildserverid_ - git commit hash of [_makebuildserver_](https://gitlab.com/fdroid/fdroidserver/blob/master/makebuildserver) used for the build

+To ensure reproducibility, use the exact same revision of the `./makebuildserver` and `fdroid build`.
+You can find the commit hash of _fdroidserver_ by going to your git clone and running `git log -n1`.
+The build server instance is stamped with the git commit hash on creation, and that ID is included in builds.

 ### Migration to reproducible builds